 International and exchange students should also review the information for new students from the Office of International Services for Students and Scholars.

-All new Teaching Assistants are required to attend our TA Training Program, which will help you understand the details and the overriding importance of your role as a teaching assistant.
+All new Teaching Assistants are required to participate in our TA Training Program, which will help you understand the details and the overriding importance of your role as a teaching assistant.
 All new teaching assistants must attend regardless of prior teaching experience or previous attendance at Rensselaer.

 Friday, August 27, 2021